 Your taxable income is generally equal to your gross income less the standard deduction for your filing status or the total of your itemized deductions.
-Reduce your income by the amounts of other deductions you are eligible to claim plus any exemptions you can take for yourself and your dependents to arrive at your taxable income.
+For tax years prior to 2018, you can reduce your income by personal and dependent exemptions.
+For tax years after 2017 these are no longer available.
+Next, reduce your income further by any additional deductions you can take for yourself and your dependents to arrive at your taxable income.

 Online calculators like our own TaxCaster calculator can help with this.
 Also, when you use TurboTax to prepare your taxes, we’ll calculate your taxable income for you.

 Step 3: Determine your income bracket

 Locate the tax table in IRS Publication 17 for the tax year you are filing.
 Find the income bracket that contains your taxable income in the left hand column of the table.
 For example, if you have $33,460, you would use the income bracket ranging from $33,450 to $33,500.

 Find your tax filing status in the top row of the table.
 Each filing status has a different column so be sure you use the one for your filing status or you will get the wrong amount of taxes due.